 Senior leadership of a hospital system was growing increasingly concerned over mounting losses and a general lack of operational efficiency in the employed physician network.
 It was apparent to them that the management infrastructure and talent had not kept pace with the needs of the rapidly growing network.
-The hospital requested assistance from HSG with placement of an interim executive for the network, in the position of Vice President of Physician Services, as well as the conduct of search and placement for a permanent executive.
+The hospital requested assistance from HSG Advisors with the placement of an interim executive for the network, in the position of Vice President of Physician Services, as well as the conduct of search and placement for a permanent executive.

 Choosing the right interim is as important as recruiting the right permanent executive.
-To inform the interim placement choice, HSG conducted on-site interviews with hospital and network leadership and other key stakeholders, focusing on the current state of network operations, management infrastructure and culture.
-HSG then recommended an interim executive who possessed the needed skill sets and was felt to be a cultural fit for the organization.
+To inform the interim placement choice, HSG Advisors conducted on-site interviews with hospital and network leadership and other key stakeholders, focusing on the current state of network operations, management infrastructure and culture.
+HSG Advisors then recommended an interim executive who possessed the needed skill sets and was felt to be a cultural fit for the organization.
 Following an on-site visit and meeting with senior leadership to introduce the candidate, the interim was approved, a 90-day prioritized plan was developed and approved and the interim began work the following week.
 The interim placement process was managed over a three-week time period.

 The original contract called for a three-month interim to run parallel with the executive search.
 However, a few weeks into the interim engagement, senior leadership recognized there was more work to be done before it would be appropriate to recruit a permanent executive.
 The interim engagement was extended for an additional three months.
 This allowed time for the interim to fully assess and prioritize issues and define an initial action plan for the incoming permanent executive.
 The permanent executive was recruited to the position, armed with an understanding of the immediate challenges, and is there today